ilrathCXV/TheBoysPack/README.md

 - rebalanced Cryo as the last selected options were tuned too high
 - Stock parts now grant certain bonuses
 - Mag Size/Reload Speed Accessories (depending on the weapon type) now grant small ammo regen (look for the original mag/reload bonuses in the item card to know if you have it)
+- Accuracy accessory for SMGs has changed into a Double Accessory (x2 projectiles)
+- Bandit barrels now act like Anarchy barrels from BL1 (+1 projectiles)
 - More weapon replacers were added and slightly tuned/modified